guanjq/guanjq.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year PhD student in the Department of Computer Science, [University of Illinois Urbana-Champaign](https://cs.illinois.edu/), advised by Prof. [Jian Peng](https://jianpeng.web.engr.illinois.edu/).
-I graduated from Department of Automation, [Tsinghua University](https://www.tsinghua.edu.cn/en/) with a bachelor degree of Engineering in 2018.
+I'm a Research Scientist in the AI4Science team at [ByteDance](https://www.bytedance.com/en/), Seattle.
+I received my Ph.D. in Computer Science from [University of Illinois Urbana-Champaign](https://cs.illinois.edu/) in May 2024, where I was advised by Prof. [Jian Peng](https://jianpeng.web.engr.illinois.edu/) and Prof. [Jianzhu Ma](https://majianzhu.com/).
+I obtained my B.E. in Automation from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2018.

 Previously, I was a short-term research scholar in [Robotics Institute](https://www.ri.cmu.edu/), [Carnegie Mellon University](https://www.cmu.edu/), advised by Prof. [Kris Kitani](http://www.cs.cmu.edu/~kkitani/), from Sept.
 2018 to Feb.
 2019.